Skip to Content

 Installing

-Download the PairSpaces CLI, pair, using the link for your Operating System.
+Download the PairSpaces CLI, pair, using the installer script for your Operating System.

 > pair version